 Multi-Objective Optimization with apsimNGpy

 This tutorial demonstrates how to perform multi-objective optimization on an APSIM Next Generation model using the apsimNGpy.optimizer.moo module.
-You will learn two ways to specify decision variables and how to run an evolutionary optimization algorithm using pymoo.
-This approach enables you to explore trade-offs between objectives like crop yield and environmental outcomes.
+You will learn two ways to define decision variables and how to apply evolutionary algorithms via the pymoo library.
+This approach allows you to explore and analyze trade-offs among competing objectives, such as productivity and sustainability, in a robust and flexible way.

 Prerequisites